04 DECEMBER 2020 POSTED IN TEACHABLE MOMENTS

 Common ground reminds us that we all have shared humanity on Spaceship Earth.
 Our opinions may differ, but we are not enemies.
 We need to separate the position from the person and policy from the value in order to have more civil discourse.
 The Bible backs this up: “Treat your neighbor as you want to be treated yourself.”

-As a young man, I escaped China’s Cultural Revolution, during which millions of youths were deported to labor camps for life without reason.
+As a young man, I escaped China’s from being deported to labor camps for life without reason.
 I have come to appreciate the freedom and mutual respect we enjoy here in America, exemplified beautifully by this famous saying, “I may not agree with what you say, but I will defend to my death your right to say it.”

 Common ground allows us to stand in the shoes of others, and look at issues from their perspectives.
 We need to learn to speak in the language of the listener since doing so will lead to greater understanding and empathy towards each other.